 CHURCHILL, John Malcolm Thorpe Fleming (Lt Col)

-After a brief spell as 2i/c No 5 Commando, the then Major Churchill moved to 2i/c No 3 Commando.
+After a brief spell as 2i/c No 5 Commando, the then Major John Malcolm Thorpe Fleming Churchill (later affectionately known by some as Mad Jack) moved to 2i/c No 3 Commando.
 Shortly after Lt Col Newman was taken prisoner at St Nazaire in 1942, Major Churchill was promoted Lt Col. to replace him as OC No 2 Commando.
 Lt Col Churchill remained OC until he was also taken prisoner in 1944.

 An account by Bob Bishop No 2 Commando from his history of No 2: